 .

-Certifiable Real-Time Planning and Control for Systems with Unknown Dynamics
+Certifiable Planning and Control for Systems with Unknown Dynamics

 Faced with a mid-mission catastrophe or a significantly different environment from the one originally expected, it is often impossible for a system to complete its original task; hence, classical methods of adaptation and robustness — focused on adapting the system’s control capabilities to meet its original objective — will fail.
 My research develops methods that recognize whether the original task can be completed, choose an alternative task if it cannot, and ensure that the system completes the chosen task.

 Controlling a system in an unknown environment inevitably requires learning about the environment and the system’s interaction with it.
 Learning and operating in an entirely unknown environment is time-consuming and risky.
 However, systems rarely operate in environments that are entirely unknown.
-They often have access to some information collected by previous missions in the same or a similar environment, information collected by agents on parallel and complementary missions, or information about physical laws of the environment.
+They often have access to some collected at earlier times, information collected by agents on parallel and complementary missions, or information about physical laws of the environment.
 My group’s work exploits this information to learn quicker and subsequently plan better.

 Behavior Inference, Supervision, and Deception

 To ensure success in a hostile environment, an agent being observed may want to hide its true intentions from the observer for as long as possible.
 Inversely, an agent observing an adversary needs to infer its important behavioral features and uncover possible deception.
-My current work deals with both sides of this problem.
+My current work deals with both sides of this coin.
 On one hand, I have been exploring methods that agents can use to seem as unpredictable as possible while ultimately satisfying their objective or, alternatively, seem to follow a particular “decoy” policy as closely as possible while also proceeding to their objective.
 The resulting algorithms often match the human intuition of deceptive behaviors, and have been shown to successfully fool autonomous adversaries about the agent’s intention.
+On the other hand, I am interested in developing a formal understanding of spatiotemporal behavior, and quantitative metrics of the “importance” of some behavior to a given mission.

 Along with work on (counter)deceptive policies, we introduced the notion of counterdeceptive environment design, i.e., placement of environmental features in a way that makes it easy to uncover the adversary’s true intentions.
 Investigating optimal environment design spawns interesting optimization questions: motivated by a geometry-inspired simplification, one of our recent papers interprets the challenge as a classical p-dispersion optimization problem.
 Our novel numerical solution, motivated by physics, is the first to systematically deal with nonconvex environments in a computationally feasible manner, exceeding the best known results from previous work.